Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/data-model-analytics-service.md

 ##Entity Properties

-The WorkItemRevision entity can contain hundreds of properties including customized fields specific to your process.
+The WorkItemRevision entity can contain hundreds of properties, including customized fields specific to your process.
 The sample below is a partial list, to illustrate some commonly found properties:

 | Property | Type | Description|
 |--------|------------|------------|